youssef2323/medical-rag-assistant-readme/README.md

 ## 3) Problem & context

 LLMs hallucinate—dangerous in medical QA.
-We specialize a RAG pipeline to the **medical domain**, forcing **evidence‑grounded** answers with a transparent sources panel, while improving **retrieval quality, latency, and evaluation fairness**.
+We specialize a RAG pipeline to the **medical domain**, aiming to reduce hallucination via strong retrieval (hybrid + reranking) and careful context constraints, while improving **retrieval quality, latency, and evaluation fairness**.

 ---